netbox-community/netbox/docs/customization/reports.md

 ## Running Reports

 !!! note
-    To run a report, a user must be assigned via permissions for `Extras > Report`, `Extras > Report Module`, and `Core > Managed File` objects.
+    To run a report, a user must be assigned permissions for `Extras > Report`, `Extras > Report Module`, and `Core > Managed File` objects.
 They must also be assigned the `extras.run_report` permission.
 This is achieved by assigning the user (or group) a permission on the Report object and specifying the `run` action in "Permissions" as shown below.

     ![Adding the run action to a permission](../media/run_permission.png)